sampita/coding-challenge/README.md

 6. When you're done, please write a quick post-mortem on how you approached the problem, what tradeoffs you made and why, things we should look for, etc.

 ### Bonus points
-1. Using React hooks
+1. Use React hooks
-2. Using Styled Components for css
+2. Use Styled Components for css
-3. Additional functionality such as sorting, search, or filtering.
+3. Add additional functionality such as sorting, search, or filtering.